-Active transportation networks create opportunities to increase physical activity, support healthy communities, enhance economic development, and promote environmental sustainability.
+Active transportation facilities create opportunities to increase physical activity, support healthy communities, enhance economic development, and promote environmental sustainability.
 Furthermore, communities that support walking and biking provide transportation access to all residents regardless of age, gender, or socioeconomic status.
 Chittenden County has a range of dedicated transportation facilities to accommodate bicyclists, pedestrians, and other physically active forms of transportation.
 Facilities dedicated to non-motorized uses (such as sidewalks and off-road, shared use paths) are concentrated in and around the metropolitan core.
 Non-dedicated facilities that bicyclists and pedestrians share with motorized users are located throughout the region.
-According to ECOS Scorecard data (link to be inserted) since the last comprehensive inventory in 2008, there has been an increase in the shared use path mileage.
-Most shared use paths (except for portions of the Burlington Bike Path) were recently built and are currently in good condition.
+According to ECOS Scorecard data (https://app.resultsscorecard.com/Scorecard/Embed/8502) since the last comprehensive inventory in 2008, there has been an increase in the shared use path mileage.
+Most shared use paths were recently built and are currently in good condition.
 There are also about 404 miles of existing sidewalks in Chittenden County.
 These mileage figures are expected to increase annually as planned bicycle and pedestrian projects continue to be implemented.